Sharpes Day Excursions

 Search for a Daytrip

 Christmas Lunch with wine and guided tour of the Hall Special dietary requirements required on booking please.

 Including the very best Dress Circle theatre tickets.

-Saturday 16th December Standard Raised Seats - Adults: £85.00
+Saturday 16th December - Raised seating Adults: £82.00 Senior Citizens: £81.00

 Traditional Christmas Lunch and Admission to Show

 A wonderful day at Chatsworth begins with a visit to the house, festively decorated for the Christmas season with this year’s theme “Oh Dickens its Christmas”.
 Afterwards we sit down to a two course Christmas lunch in a private dining room, complete with festive turkey and all the trimmings, a glass of red or white wine, Christmas pudding, mince pies and tea or co ee.
 In the afternoon, you will have free time to explore the Christmas Market and the stalls which are brimming with festive crafts and gifts, we will visit the Farm Shop on the return journey home, which is stocked full of seasonal produce.
 An unmissable day, book early to avoid disappointment.

 All admissions and lunch included (Please provide any special dietary requirements on booking).

 A great day out with Chatsworth House celebrating, “Oh Dickens its Christmas”, all decorated superbly for the Christmas season.
 On arrival explore the Christmas Market with stalls brimming with festive, gifts and food.
 There are plenty of places to stop to eat whether you fancy a light bite, at the Farm Yard Cafe, a hearty meal at the Cavandish and Carriage House Restaurants or indulgent afternoon tea at the Wedgewood Restaurant; along with outside catering they have something for everyone.
 The House tour is at 13:30hrs and later we take you to the Farm Shop.

 Please note that this excursion does not include lunch.